Spence v. Washington: Supreme Court

 While Washington state had defended the law as a need to preserve the flag as a national symbol, the Court pointed out that the student had not done any act that desecrated the flag nor harmed public or government property, nor meant to incite violence with the display, and thus the state had no compelling interest to deny the student his First Amendment rights.

-While the opinion was per curiam and unsigned, Justices Harry Blackmun and William O. Douglas wrote separate concurrences to the opinion.
+While the opinion was per curiam and unsigned, Justices Harry Blackmun and William O. Douglas concurred separately.
+Justice Blackmun concurred in result without opinion.
+Justice Douglas concurred in a separate opinion, relying on symbolic speech grounds.
 Chief Justice Warren Burger and Justice William Rehnquist wrote separate dissents, with Chief Justice Burger and Justice Byron White joining Rehnquist.
 Both dissents expressed concern that the Court's decision overreached the state's authority to enforce its own laws.

-Another dissent was written by Justice William J. Brennan Jr., joined by Justices Potter Stewart, Thurgood Marshall, and Lewis F. Powell Jr., stating that the two-pronged test may establish different standards of judging creative expression between those that involve creation and those seen as destructive.
+It is unclear why the opinion was not signed.